hansikaweerasena/gem5-n/README.md

 - The outbound message originates from node `0` and is destined for node `2`.
 - The corresponding inbound message originates from node `2` and returns to node `0`.
 - The delay of `72` cycles represents the time taken for computation between the two messages.

+### 5. Running Trace-base simulation on an NoC Simulator

 ---